nextcryptodeal/abhinavcrypto/README.md

-add a new line or edit the text click commit changes again every time you save changes, it counts as 1 commit.
+add a new line or edit the text click commit changes again every time you save changes, it counts as 1 commit. repeat this process until you reach 100+ commits.